theWinterDojer/SpecStream/README.md

 - **Android TV device** (NVIDIA Shield, Android TV boxes, etc.)
 - **Android 8.0+** (API level 26+)
 - **Spectrum TV subscription** and account
+- **🏠 MUST be connected to your Spectrum home network** - The app will automatically detect and authenticate when on your Spectrum ISP connection.
+Due to limitations it is not currently possible to use this app outside of your Spectrum network or while using VPN services.

 ## Installation